togoetha/lw-edge-virtualization/FIRECRACKER.md

     cd firecracker-v0.25.2-aarch64
     sudo cp firecracker-v0.25.2-aarch64 /usr/local/bin/firecracker

 At this point, you should be fine.
-However, if firecracker doesn't feel like cooperating you may have to set up a socket manually when using firectl:
+However, if firecracker doesn't feel like cooperating you may have to set up a socket manually when using firectl in the last step:

     rm -f /tmp/firecracker.socket
     sudo firecracker --api-sock /tmp/firecracker.socket